 He was followed by two men who definitely did not start with courier bags: Brandon Wyatt and Todd J. Hughes, who billed themselves as being part of the first nationwide cannabis law firm (Hughes also works for NASA).
 The pair gave a wide-ranging presentation covering various marijuana-related projects they’ve overseen, including a music festival called Dopefest and the Weed for Warriors Project, before closing with actionable tips for people looking to start what they referred to as a “cannabusiness.”

-This last section invited people from the crowd to come to the front of the room and explain their business ideas to the audience, and it began cordially enough; but Wyatt and Hughes followed up with each person, asking them a series of complex technical questions designed to trip them up and (one presumes) show the need to hire them as consultants.
-They repeatedly and aggressively ask the first two volunteers if they have incorporated as an LLC, and when the third volunteers that she hasn’t, they contemptuously ask her if an LLC is even right for her business.
+In this last section, the pair invited people from the crowd to come to the front of the room and explain their business ideas to the audience.
+It began cordially enough, but Wyatt and Hughes followed up with each person, asking them a series of complex technical questions designed to trip them up and (one presumes) show the need to hire them as consultants.
+They repeatedly and aggressively asked the first two volunteers if they had incorporated as an LLC, and when the third audience member on stage said that she hadn’t, unprompted, they contemptuously asked her if an LLC is even right for her business.
 Not long after, she pointedly stood up and walked back to her seat.

 That woman was Savannah Bundy, a young Brooklyn entrepreneur looking to start a line of topical relief creams containing cannabis.
 She was less than thrilled with her treatment.

 “My friend was like, why are they being so mean to you?” she told me a few days later.
 “I’m not sure why!
 The nice one sent me a link to an article the next day.
 I came away from that a little confused.
 But it seemed like there were people in the room who were interested and wanted to talk.”